ibn-salem/cohesinKO/README.md

 the main dataset which are created and used by the scripts are.

-- **tidyGeneDE** contains differntial gene expression per gene for all conditions
+- **tidyGeneDE** contains differential gene expression per gene for all conditions

-- **tidyPairsTadDE** contains gene pairs wit TAD annotation for differnt TAD groups
+- **tidyPairsTadDE** contains gene pairs with TAD annotation for different TAD groups

 - **tidyPairsDE** contains gene pairs with expression information